zaharchykkk/SelfAssessment/Skills/JavaScript.md

 - Language
   - Object 🖐️ used
   - this 🖐️ used
-  - arrow function 👂 heard
+  - arrow function 🖐️ used
   - async function 👂 heard
   - call 🖐️ used
   - bind 🖐️ used